-It takes a few minutes to create all three VMs in the availability set.
+It takes a few minutes to create all three VMs in the Availability Set.
 Let the deployment continue in the portal while you read the rest of this section.

-When the template starts to deploy, an availability set is created, and the number of update and fault domains you requested are assigned.
+When the template starts to deploy, an Availability Set is created, and the number of update and fault domains you requested is assigned.
 The following properties were defined in the sample template: